 A classical way to bridge this gap is to work with a multi-resolution representation, based on a nested hierarchy of meshes.
 A popular way to generate this representation is to use \emph{subdivision surfaces}.
-Subdivision surfaces are generated by operators that comprise a set of stencils, often linear and stationary (with a fixed stencil), which are used to recursively refine functions defined on meshes (and primarily the coordinate function).
-These operators can be used to prolong and restrict functions between coarse and fine levels, allowing for \emph{multigrid} computation.
-To work with subdivision directional fields, one needs to define such subdivision operators.
+Subdivision surfaces are generated by operators that comprise a set of stencils, often linear and stationary (with a fixed stencil), that are used to recursively refine functions defined on meshes (and consequently the vertex positions).
+These operators can be used to prolong and restrict functions between coarse and fine levels, allowing for \emph{multigrid} field computation.
+We consider the \emph{limit surface} as the target domain on which we compute the fields, and represent the degrees of freedom of the computation by the coarse control mesh through subdivision.

+To be able to work with hierarchical directional fields on subdivision surfaces, one needs to define specialized subdivision operators.
 A necessary requirement for obtaining consistent results is that the subdivision operators are \emph{structure-preserving}; that is, the differential and topological properties of the directional fields are preserved under subdivision.
-This can be achieved by designing the operators to commute with the differential operators.
-Unfortunately, differential operators on piecewise-constant face-based fields are defined with the metric and the embedding of the mesh (e.g., face areas and normals).
+This can be achieved by designing subdivision operators that commute with differential operators.
+Unfortunately, differential operators on piecewise-constant face-based fields are defined with the metric and the embedding of the mesh (e.g., face areas and normals) built in.
 As a result, these quantities have complicated and nonlinear expressions in the linearly-subdivided vertex coordinates.
 Creating linear stationary subdivision operators directly on face-based directional fields is then a challenging task.

-Recently, deGoes \emph{et al.}~\shortcite{deGoes:2016sec} devised a method for subdivision vector-field processing for differential forms in the \emph{discrete exterior calculus} (\textbf{DEC}) setting.
-The differential quantities in DEC are clearly separated into combinatorial and metric operators; due to this, it is possible to define a stationary subdivision scheme for differential forms that commutes with the combinatorial part alone, as introduced in~\cite{Wang:2006}.
+Recently, de Goes \emph{et al.}~\shortcite{deGoes:2016sec} devised a method for subdivision vector-field processing for differential forms in the \emph{discrete exterior calculus} (\textbf{DEC}) setting.
+The differential quantities in DEC are inherently separated into combinatorial and metric operators; due to this, it is possible to define a stationary subdivision scheme for differential forms that commutes with the combinatorial part alone, as introduced in~\cite{Wang:2006}.